SIDE EFFECTS: Swelling, and some bruising or pain

 ANESTHESIA: Local with Sedation or General

-For breasts that appear small or deflated, a breast enlargement or augmentation is a procedure that will enhance the size and shape of a woman’s breasts.
+For breasts that appear small or deflated, Dr. Tran can perform a breast enlargement or breast augmentation in Arlington, Texas, that will enhance the size and shape of a woman’s breasts.
 This improves the physical appearance and may boost confidence and lift self-esteem.
 Breast augmentation is achieved by placing a surgical implant behind the breast or chest muscle.

 Before you decide to have a breast augmentation, think carefully about your expectations and make sure you discuss them with Dr. Tran.